Korg MS2000: Synthesis

-OSC1 (Oscillator 1) allows one to select from eight different oscillator algorithms, including basic analog synthesizer waveforms such as SAW and PWM, Cross Modulation, a Noise Generator, and Korg's proprietary DWGS (Digital Waveform Generator System) originally developed for the Korg DW-8000 synthesizer.
-The DWGS waveforms allow the creation of bell and electric piano-like sounds.
-The Noise Generator produces white noise which can be used for sound effects and introducing harmonic distortions to waveforms.
+The MS2000 has several voice modes; in single voice mode, only timbre 1 will sound.
+If the voice mode is Dual or Split, both timbres 1and 2 will sound.
+Oscillator 1 allows the user to select from eight different oscillator algorithms, including basic analog synthesizer waveforms such as SAW and PWM, Cross Modulation, a Noise Generator, and Korg's proprietary DWGS (Digital Waveform Generator System) originally developed for the Korg DW-8000 synthesizer.
 An external signal such as a mic, instrument or line input from the AUDIO IN 1/2 jacks can also be processed.

-OSC2 (Oscillator 2) allows one to select from three types: SAW, SQU, and TRI.
+OSC2 (Oscillator 2) allows one to select from three types: SAW, SQUARE, and TRI.
 It can also be used as an oscillator for Ring Modulation or Sync, which are available as modulation destinations to generate sweep and vintage lead sounds.